-*Some of these links are affiliate links, this means when you sign up or purchase from these links we may receive a small commission at no extra cost to you.
+*Some of these links are affiliate links, which means when you sign up or purchase from these links we may receive a small commission at no extra cost to you.
 Learn more in our disclosure statement.

 Baked Acorn Squash Slices with Cinnamon

-- 1 Acorn squash cut into slices
+- 1 4-inch in diameter acorn squash cut into slices

 - 2 tsp Cinnamon

 - Preheat the oven to 400 degrees Fahrenheit.